monet/monet.js/docs/MAYBE.md

 Maybe[A].cata(leftFn: () => X, rightFn: A => X): X
 ```

 The catamorphism for maybe.
-If the maybe is `some` the right function will be executed with the value and the value of the function returned.
+If the `Maybe` is `some` the right function will be executed with the value and the value of the function returned.
 Otherwise the `left` function will be called.

 ```javascript
 maybe.cata(